 Manufacturers, too, have repurposed.
 They’re one of the sectors least able to switch staff to remote working and most likely to feel the chaos of disrupted supply chains.
 But they’ve still looked for ways to contribute.
 YSL and Balenciaga are making masks for French hospitals, Fiat is making them in China and clothing manufacturers Eterna and Trigema are doing the same in Germany.
 This repurposing has meant wholesale changes to materials and product designs, reprogramming and retooling manufacturing equipment, retraining staff and introducing new safety and quality control procedures.
 No light undertaking, but a highly valuable one.

 Manufacturers are using their ingenuity to redeploy their facilities and knowhow to accelerate production of much needed ventilators.
 From General Motors, Ford and Tesla in the US to Nissan, Vauxhall, and Formula 1 teams in the UK, as well as Indian tractor and electric vehicle builder Mahindra, car makers are among those leading the way.
-At PA, we’re co-ordinating the UK’s effort to rapidly increase production, working closely with the Department for Business, Energy and Industrial Strategy, and leading manufacturers, as well as medical design consultancies.
+At PA, we led the UK’s effort to rapidly increase ventilator production, working closely with government departments, leading manufacturers and medical design consultancies.

-In the UK, we’ve seen exhibition centres being turned into temporary hospitals and private hospitals and hotels being handed over to NHS patients.
-We’ve seen a global expansion in telemedicine, taking pressure off hospitals.
-In Norway, for example, the government telecare programme has expanded fast to introduce new virtual clinics and services for people with learning difficulties.
-And worldwide, an army of volunteers has been drafted into frontline healthcare, from medical students and retired medics to cabin crew and the military.
+In the UK, we’ve seen exhibition centres become temporary hospitals, and private hospitals and hotels taking NHS patients.
+There’s also been a global expansion in telemedicine, taking pressure off hospitals.
+In Norway, for example, the government telecare programme expanded fast to introduce new virtual clinics and services for people with learning difficulties.
+And worldwide, an army of volunteers has joined the frontline of healthcare, from medical students and retired medics to cabin crew and the military.

 All these examples suggest ingenuity is a natural human impulse.
-The bigger the challenge, the more ingenious we become, because we have to.
+The bigger the challenge, the more ingenious we become.
 But they also underline how ingenuity needs help to flourish and make an impact.
-That will be just as true as organisations adjust to a new kind of normal once governments lift the current lockdown restrictions.
-I believe the New Leadership Agenda we set out in 2019 is even more urgent now, especially in its call to reimagine business by unlocking ingenuity in four ways.
+That will be just as true as organisations adjust to a new kind of normal.
+I believe our New Leadership Agenda is even more urgent now, especially in its call to reimagine business by unlocking ingenuity in four ways:

-We see the value of these ways of thinking and working every day at our Global Innovation and Technology Centre, where we turn ingenious ideas into physical and digital reality.
-And as we guide our clients in ways to quickly adapt and succeed in this volatile environment.
+We see the value of these ways of thinking and working every day.
+We see them at our Global Innovation and Technology Centre, where we turn ingenious ideas into physical and digital reality.
+And we see them as we guide our clients to quickly adapt and succeed in this volatile environment.